jarrettmeyer/jarrettmeyer.github.io/_posts/2018-07-06-pythagorean-theorem-d3.md

 ---
 title: "A Visual Proof of the Pythagorean Theorem in D3"
 layout: post
 date: 2018-07-06
 tags: d3js
+description:
+thumbnail: /assets/images/d3js-logo.svg
 ---

 Slide the green dot up and down the left hand side of the canvas.